SteveJustin1963/tec-DAT/README.md

 ## RUNNING WORDS ON THE LCD

 Running words along the LCD is also simple because the LCD'S intelligent chips do most the work for us again.
 Our job is to enter the words we want to scroll (up to 16 characters per line for this routine) and send shift commands each time we want a shift.
 The routine below is entered in 3 sections.
 Each section is a logical progression and increases the programs abilities.
 You can look at the instructions in each section and compare it to what the section does.
 This way you can learn how to put blocks together to use the display any way you want.
 Before entering the code below put FF at 0821 and AA at 08FF as described before.
-Enter this and INCLUDE the NOPS and the table at OBOO then run it:
+Enter this and INCLUDE the NOPS and the table at 0B00 then run it:

 0A00 3E 01      LD A,01
 0A02 D3 04      OUT (04),A